Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max realizes that he can't keep up and will not beat Jax in his current state and is on the verge of losing everything he worked for.
 Max decide to use his untested neuro mesh device allowing to hyperlink like a cybervator.

-Kyshumu kicks them out of ReNet
+Kyshumu takes back the Satellite  that was stolen from ReNet

 Spike tells Max that there is no way they well be able to win and fufill their goal